fabianwilflingsederxxxl/techstack-tutorial/03-express-nodemon-pm2/Readme.md

 * **Run:** `yarn prod:build`, then run `yarn prod:start`.

 PM2 shows an active process.
 Go to `http://localhost:8000/` in your browser to see your app.
 Your terminal should show the logs, which should be "Server running on port 8000 (production).".
 Note that with PM2, your processes are run in the background.
 If you press Ctrl+C, it will kill the `pm2 logs` command, which was the last command of our `prod:start` chain.
-If you want to stop the server, run `yarn prod:stop`
+If you want to stop the server, run `yarn prod:stop`.

+When you get an error, that the address is already in use, it is usually because you have forgotten to stop the pm2 server.
+So just run `yarn prod:stop` and it should be working again.

-To ensure that`prod:build` works fine before commiting code to the repository, add it to the `precommit` task in your `package.json`.
+To ensure that `prod:build` works fine before commiting code to the repository, add it to the `precommit` task in your `package.json`.

 ```json
 "precommit": "yarn test && yarn prod:build"